Take A Break from the Shake: Development and Evaluation of Interventions for Farm Machinery Operators to Improve Musculoskeletal and Cognitive Health

 Location

-All measurements will take place at the participant’s farm during their normal working activities.
-Researchers will be on-site for 1 day to perform balance and reaction time measurements multiple times during the working day.
-These measurements can be done on level ground in the field if necessary.
-All rest break activities can be performed in-field when machinery is safely parked.
+All measurements took place at the participant’s farm during their normal working activities.
+Researchers were on-site for 1 day to perform balance and reaction time measurements multiple times during the working day.
+These measurements could be done on level ground in the field if necessary.
+All rest break activities could be performed in-field when machinery is safely parked.

 For more information, contact: